Batmanabcdefg/AbaqusTraining/01_Lesson/readme.tex.md

 	*ELASTIC
 	1000.,0.3

 The material is linear elastic, defined using the keyword <em> *ELASTIC </em>.
 The elastic modulus is 1000 and Poisson's ratio is 0.3.
-We must specify a name for this material, here called <em> M1 </em>
+We must specify a name for this material (<em> M1 </em>).

 ## Surface definition
 For the purpose of defining a pressure loading on a face of the hex element, we need to first define a surface